Joe Jonas Sweet-Talks New Wife Sophie Turner On Twitter

 — ♥ ???? ???? ???? ???? ♥ (@MIUMlUMUSE) May 2, 2019

 The chapel is reportedly for sale after the owner, who has run the venue since 1951, has decided it is time to retire.
-Fox News reported that she is selling the iconic property for $12M.
-“It’s been a wonderful time but it’s someone else’s turn,” said Charlotte Richards, owner, and operator of the venue to Fox 5 Vegas.
+Fox News reported that she is selling the iconic property for $12 million.

+“It’s been a wonderful time but it’s someone else’s turn,” said Charlotte Richards, owner and operator of the venue, to Fox 5 Vegas.
 Richards said to the news site that the officiants at her chapel have overseen the marriages of more than 1 million couples.